joshbrew/chrome-serial-utils/README.md

 Comes with a default UI you can use to test by just calling the class with default parameters for use in your chrome extension.

+#### Features

+- Generalized Chrome Serial class with default UI options (still improving the monitoring).
+- Save and open CSV files, set delimiters and headers
+- Modifiable callback for when data is received, so you can tailor it for your needs

 ## Usage example:

 #### HTML file serialExample.html:
 ```
 <!DOCTYPE html>
 <html>